Solah Satra

-Solah Satra is a 1990 Indian romance film directed by Munna Rizvi, starring Ektaa and Arbaaz in the lead roles and the debuting Ashwin Verma and Kulbhushan Kharbanda as antagonists.
+Solah Satra is a 1990 Indian romance film starring Ekta Sohini in her screen debut.
+Directed by Munna Rizvi, the film also stars Arbaaz and the debuting Ashwin Verma and Kulbhushan Kharbanda as antagonists.
 Ajit Vachani, Sushmita Mukherjee and Kunika play supporting roles.
 Famous Pakistani pop singer Hasan Jahangir made a special appearance in the song "Aapan Ka To Dil Hai Awara".
 The film was produced by Kiran Vohra under the Vijay Kiran Films banner.